Radix entomolaris

 The radix entomolaris is an additional root in human's mandibular molar teeth.
 The human mandibular teeth have two roots usually.
 In rare cases, however, a root may develop between the distal and the mesial roots which is called entomolaris, if it is located lingual to the tooth.
 Such a phenomenon is named radix paramolaris in case an extra root is buccal to a molar tooth.
-It is important to remember that an extra root can appear both in the first and second molars.
+An extra root can appear both in the first and second molars.